os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

 * Avoid "dead code": Don't add disabled code as nobody but you will understand why this is not active.
 Better leave it out and keep in your local git repository, either in `git stash` or a temporary "WIP"-commit.
+* Avoid using TODO/FIXME especially in library code, e.g. in the lib/ folder or a baseclass, as these will likely rot.
+Whenever an idea needs to be expressed use plain comments or add a reference to a ticket in an issue tracker even though those may rot too but that is also expected and does not pollute the code.
 * Details in commit messages: The commit message should have enough details, e.g. what issue is fixed, why this needs to change, to which versions of which product it applies, link to a bug or a feature entry, the choices you made,